jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The industry was saved by a few good movies like The Godfather (1972), Jaws (1975), Star Wars (1977).

 However, by this time, the movie industry was no longer run by master storytellers.
-Businessman obsessed with mass-production had taken over.
-The industry lost its ability to tell original stories.
-Starting in the late 1970s, Hollywood followed the ideals of mass-production and pumped out more sequels, remakes, and franchises.
+Businessman had taken over a creative industry.
+Hollywood lost its ability to tell original stories.
+Starting in the late 1970s, the movies followed the ideals of mass-production and pumped out more sequels, remakes, and franchises.
 Each new release had to use more raunchiness, special effects, and celebrities to attract attention.

 Here's how movie legend John Wayne explained it: